-Project Research Theme 0: Data, Measurement, and Conceptual Framing, Research Theme 2: Labour, Home Production, and Structural Transformation at the Level of the Household, Research Theme 5: Political Economy and Public Investment, Cross-Cutting Issue 1: Gender
+Project Research Theme 0: Data, Measurement, and Conceptual Framing, Research Theme 2: Labour, Home Production, and Structural Transformation at the Level of the Household, Research Theme 5: The Role of the Public Sector, Cross-Cutting Issue 1: Gender

 The Interaction of Public and Private Sector Employment in Least Developed Countries